li-xin-yi/lctemplates/docs/source/diff-array.md

 ## A Typical Scenario

-- Given some intervals denoted as the format of `[start,end]`.
+- Given a list of intervals in the format of `[start,end]`.
-- For each interval, a value `num` only appears within it.
+- For each interval, a value `num` appears only within it.
 - Ask for the total value `cur` so far at some moments (indexes).